 - Avoid impulse buys in the supermarket by making a shopping list – and sticking to it.
 Cook in bulk and freeze.
 This way nothing gets wasted, it works out a lot cheaper and you always have a back-up plan when the cupboards are bare!
 Make packed lunches for cheaper meals on the go.
 Do grocery shopping in the evening when food is often discounted

-- Shop around for the cheapest energy tariffs, phone contracts and accommodation
+- Shop around for the cheapest energy tariffs, phone contracts and accommodation.
+The MoneySavingExpert has some great tips to help you get the best deals on your household bills.

-- Being sociable doesn't have to be expensive – think nights in with housemates, free events at BU union or two-for-one cinema nights.
+- Being sociable doesn't have to be expensive – think nights in with housemates, free events at BU's Students' Union or two-for-one cinema nights.

 - Set yourself mini-budgets.
 This might sound like overkill, but if you set yourself a monthly allowance for food, going out, clothes shopping etc, you’re less likely to overspend and will find it easier to keep on top of your money.